kshedden/cscar_terminal/filesystem.md

 Executable files
 ----------------

-Call it a "command" or a "program" but it is really "just a file"
+May be called a "command" or a "program" but it is really "just a file".

 You can try to execute a file by typing the file name at the shell prompt.
 First the `PATH` is searched for a file with the given name.